Diversity, Equity, Inclusion, and Justice

 Engaging Students with a Minor in Chemistry

 To create a larger community of Chemistry students at Tufts, and to allow more students to identify as belonging in our Department and in our discipline, we have developed a series of Chemistry Minors.
 These Minors will allow students to gain expertise in a specific Chemistry sub-discipline without having to complete all the requirements for a Chemistry Major.
-The Chemistry Minors were developed and approved during the 2021 Academic Year and will become available for students to declare beginning in 2022.
+The Chemistry Minors were developed and approved during the 2021 Academic Year and became available for students to declare beginning in Fall 2022.

 Supporting Personal Needs